datalad-handbook/book/docs/basics/101-115-symlinks.rst

 This leads to a few conclusions:

-The first is that you shouldn't be worried to see cryptic looking symlinks in your repository -- this is how it should look.
+The first is that you should not be worried to see cryptic looking symlinks in your repository -- this is how it should look.
 If you are interested in why these paths look so weird, and what all of this has to do with data integrity, you can check